mgamio/blog/_posts/2021-02-26-hot-warm-architecture-elasticsearch.markdown

 ![logstash-pipeline](/assets/images/logstashPipeline.jpg){:class="img-responsive"}

-Before we create the Logstash pipeline, we'll configure Filebeat to send *log* lines to Logstash.
+Before we create the Logstash pipeline, we’ll configure a Beat Agent called Filebeat to send log lines to Logstash.

 ### Configuring Filebeat to Send Log Lines to Logstash